-CP4D activities will be implemented at the regional level and with all Commonwealth members to help raise standards and build political commitment to democratic values.
+CP4D activities are implemented at the regional level and with all Commonwealth members to help raise standards and build political commitment to democratic values.
 The 2012 Commonwealth Charter commits governments, political parties and civil society organisations in member states to uphold and promote democratic culture and practices that are accountable to the public.
 Parliaments and local governments are essential for effective, inclusive democratic governance and CP4D will contribute to making this a reality by:

 CP4D will implement a series of regional workshops and activities to increase women’s political participation and promote the political rights of minority groups and young people.
-By engaging parliamentary actors and civil society organisations, activities will improve advocacy of political rights for marginalised communities.
+By engaging parliamentary actors and civil society organisations, activities will improve advocacy of political rights for marginalised communities